Chicago, IL Car Shipping: 2026 Costs & Routes

 Hub city advantages

-Chicago sits at the crossroads of I‑90/I‑94, I‑55, I‑57 and major rail lines, making it a natural freight hub.
-This concentration of carriers creates competition, which typically drives prices lower and gives you more schedule options.
+Chicago sits at the crossroads of I‑90, I‑94, I‑55, I‑57 and major rail lines, making it a natural consolidation point for auto carriers.
+The high volume of inbound and outbound traffic creates competition among brokers, which drives prices down and expands scheduling options.

 4